Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 15 Januari 2025 16.24.30 UTC
+- WIB: Rabu, 15 Januari 2025 17.26.45 UTC
-- WITA: Rabu, 15 Januari 2025 17.24.30 UTC
+- WITA: Rabu, 15 Januari 2025 18.26.45 UTC
-- WIT: Rabu, 15 Januari 2025 18.24.30 UTC
+- WIT: Rabu, 15 Januari 2025 19.26.45 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: nature
+Kategori: friendship